WillACosta/flutter_firebase_app/README.md

 ## Project's Architecture

-In the image below you can see how the project's architecture is implemented and how each part works with each other to achieve our desired behavior using Firebase services.
+In the image below you can see how the project's architecture was implemented and its integration with Firebase services:

 <img src="docs/arch.png" /><br><br>